 Cloud Storage Options

-The University has designated the following solutions for cloud storage and collaboration needs.
+To help guide your decision, the University has designated the following solutions for cloud storage and collaboration in the table below:

 |Confidential Data 1|

 |Sensitive Digital Research Data||N||Y||Y||Y|